HasteGaming/classic/docs/charter.md

 Hello.

-Thank you for taking the time to read this document, or explore raiding with <Haste>.
+Thank you for taking the time to read this document, or explore raiding with Haste.

 The goal of this document is to outline expectations from the guild and it's members.
 This is a living document which will be updated over time to reflect the current state.
 The goal of this document is to outline who we are and are not.

 # Our mission

-Our mission is to put a quality raid together under the unified tag of <Haste>.
+Our mission is to put a quality raid together under the unified tag of Haste.
 The expectation is that we all contribute in our best capacity.
 No more.
 No less.

 - We're a progression gaming group which leans toward hardcore.
 - We like to have fun.
 This often means exploring various aspects of the human condition together.
 - We tend to use loot council with analytics.
 - A core tenant of our system is to reward individuals who have dedicated themselves to those around them.
-- Raid days:
+- Raid days
 	- Tuesday through Thursday 6:30pm - 10:00pm PST
+		- We'll do our best to schedule events within this window.
-		- We'll do our best to stay within this window.
+		- We'll do our best to keep events within this window.

 # Individual expectations